-Videogame developers absolutely love putting hidden references to modern pop culture, real-life places, and especially to some of their own previous games into their latest works.
+Videogame developers love putting hidden references to modern pop culture, real-life places, and some of their own previous games into their latest works.
 The original Last of Us was filled with easter eggs and references, and its remake, while including some new ones, changed the locations of some of the original’s easter eggs.
 In today’s guide, we will discuss all the easter eggs we could find in Last of Us Part 1.

 Photo Of Naughty Dog’s Team